nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 * `install.sh` that you need to run once when you provision the VPS.
 * `deploy.sh` that you need to run every time you want to update your code.

 This section is just an explanation of what [`install.sh`](https://github.com/nhatcher/users-template/blob/main/deployment_scripts/install.sh) does.
+Although I have used a bash script for both the install and deploy scripts, feel free to use something different like Python.
+A bash script of more than a hundred lines of code is rarely a good idea.

 1. Secure the server

 Log into the remote server.
 That is normally done by:

 ```
-jsmith@local:~/ $ ssh root@93.184.216.34
+jsmith@local:~/$ ssh root@93.184.216.34
 ```
 Where `93.184.216.34` is just the example IP.